oeg-upm/ya2ro/README.md

     name: "Software 1"
     description: "Description software 1"
     license: "MIT-License"
+  - https://sofware.web.com # Or just a link and ya2ro will guess the type
 ```

 `bibliography:`In this field is where the bibliography can be added.
 Also a doi can be used and the bibliography entry will be fetch automatically.